smitelli/cosmodoc/src/content/topics/game-loop-functions/index.md

     }
 ```

 This block of code handles UI feedback in the form of the "Now entering level..." text before each level begins.
-If {{< lookup/cref demoState >}} is {{< lookup/cref name="DEMOSTATE" text="DEMOSTATE_NONE" >}}, a demo is neither being recorded nor played back and such feedback is appropriate.
+If {{< lookup/cref demoState >}} is {{< lookup/cref name="DEMO_STATE" text="DEMO_STATE_NONE" >}}, a demo is neither being recorded nor played back and such feedback is appropriate.
 The `switch` cases mirror the [level progression]({{< relref "level-and-map-functions#maps-vs-levels" >}}) of the game.
 This ensures that this dialog only appears before maps 1&ndash;10, without appearing before bonus levels or the eleventh level of the first episode.

 For these regular levels, the dialog is shown by calling both {{< lookup/cref SelectDrawPage >}} and {{< lookup/cref SelectActivePage >}} with the zeroth video page as the argument.
 This makes it so that the effect of all draw functions becomes immediately visible without the page-flipping machinery getting in the way. {{< lookup/cref ClearScreen >}} erases this draw page by replacing it with solid black tiles, and {{< lookup/cref FadeIn >}} restores the palette to its normal state, making this solid black screen visible.